harperd/machine-learning/README.md

 # Notes

 Below are notes on various topics as I learn all things AI.
-These notes are updated as I learn more on various topics around machine learning and AI in general.
+These notes are updated as I learn more on the topic.
 My raw notes are a mixture of markdown and LaTeX so will need an editor such as [Typora](https://typora.io/).
 Below are the same notes in PDF format.

 * [Univariate Linear Regression](notes/pdf/1-1-univariate-linear-regression.pdf)
 * [Gradient Descent](notes/pdf/1-1-univariate-linear-regression.pdf)